 -

 Arranging Items: Suppose you have 72 apples and want to arrange them in equal rows.
 The factors of 72 tell you the possible number of rows and the number of apples in each row.
-For instance, you could have 8 rows with 9 apples in each row.
+Here's one way to look at it: you could have 8 rows with 9 apples in each row.

 -